sumcoinlabs/sumcoinj.org/working-with-the-wallet.md

 ## Married/multi-signature wallets and pluggable signers

-Starting from bitcoinj 0.12 there is some support for wallets which require multiple signers to cooperate to sign transactions.
+Starting from sumcoinj 0.12 there is some support for wallets which require multiple signers to cooperate to sign transactions.
 This allows the usage of a remote "risk analysis service" which may only countersign transactions if some additional authorisation has been obtained or if the transaction seems to be low risk.
 A wallet that requires the cooperation of a third party in this way is called a *married wallet*, because it needs the permission of its spouse to spend money :-)

 To marry a wallet to another one, the spouse must also be an HD wallet using the default BIP 32 tree.
 You must obtain the watching key of that other wallet via some external protocol (it can be retrieved as outlined above) and then do: